followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/110 Selection Column.md

     });

 Additionally, a user can select/deselect all rows at once using the check box located in the header of the selection column.
 Rows can be selected/deselected on the currently rendered pages or on all pages.
 To define this, specify the [selectAllMode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#selectAllMode) option.
-If the capability of all rows selection is not required, assign **false** to the **selection** | [allowSelectAll](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#allowSelectAll) property.
+If the capability of all rows selection is not required, assign **false** to the **selection**.[allowSelectAll](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#allowSelectAll) property.

     <!--JavaScript-->$("#gridContainer").dxDataGrid({
         // ...